 Wherever your next adventure or job takes you, our warranty is better, longer and accepted in more places than our competitors - Period.
 So, whether you're driving to the 18th hole or digging an 80-foot hole you can count on Canadian Energy's Canada Proof products to get you going.
 No ifs, ands, or buts - no hassles.

-Visually check battery for any signs of bulging or swelling.
-Check case for damage.
-Check electrolyte level and, if necessary, fill to one half inch above plates with distilled water.
+Visually check the battery for any signs of bulging or swelling.
+Check the case for damage.
+Check electrolyte level and, if necessary, fill to one-half inch above plates with distilled water.

-Check state of charge in battery.
-If battery is below 12.60 volts, battery must be recharged before it can be tested with a load tester or digital tester.
+Check the state of charge in the battery.
+If the battery is below 12.60 volts, the battery must be recharged before it can be tested with a load tester or digital tester.
 12.60 volts is considered a fully charged battery.
-Charging times vary depending on capacity of charger and Amp hour of battery.
+Charging times vary depending on the capacity of the charger and the Amp hour of the battery.
 For example, fully charging a completely discharged automotive battery with a 5-amp charger may take 12-20 hours, while using a 10-amp charger may take 6-10 hours.

-After charging, remove surface charge by applying the batteries CCA rating for 10 - 15 seconds (wait 15 minutes before applying this load, hydrogen gas may be present, and is highly combustible.)
-Wait 15 minutes before applying the two additional loads required for determining if the battery is good or not.
+After charging, remove the surface charge by applying the battery CCA rating for 10 - 15 seconds (wait 15 minutes before applying this load, hydrogen gas may be present and is highly combustible.)
+Wait 15 minutes before applying the two additional loads required to determine if the battery is good or not.

-Test with a carbon pile load tester; test battery at half the CCA rating for 15 seconds two times.
-If voltage drops below 9.6 volts while load testing, then the battery has failed the load test.
-If battery is not rated in CCA, load test at 2 times the Amp hour.
+Test with a carbon pile load tester; test the battery at half the CCA rating for 15 seconds two times.
+If the voltage drops below 9.6 volts while load testing, then the battery has failed the load test.
+If the battery is not rated in CCA, load test at two times the Amp hour.

 Specific Gravity Test

-Draw electrolyte into the hydrometer, making sure that the hydrometer is full.
+Draw the electrolyte into the hydrometer, making sure that the hydrometer is full.